-At September 4, 2014, the Company's backlog was approximately \$34 million.
-The total backlog at June 30, 2014 was approximately \$35.7 million compared to approximately \$42.1 million at June 30, 2013.
+The total backlog at June 30, 2015 was approximately \$36.4 million compared to approximately \$35.7 million at June 30, 2014.
 The Company's total backlog represents the estimated remaining sales value of work to be performed under firm contracts.
-The funded portion of this backlog at June 30, 2014 is approximately \$33.4 million.
-This includes items that have been authorized and appropriated by Congress and/or funded by the customer.
-The unfunded backlog is approximately \$2.3 million and represents firm multi-year orders for which funding has not yet been appropriated by Congress or funded by our customer.
-While there is no guarantee that future budgets and appropriations will provide funding for a given program, management has included in unfunded backlog only those programs that it believes are likely to receive funding based on discussions with customers and program status.
-The unfunded backlog at June 30, 2013 was \$114,000.
+The backlog was fully funded at June 30, 2015 while the funded portion of the backlog at June 30, 2014 was approximately \$33.4 million.
+Funded backlog means items that have been authorized and appropriated by Congress and/or funded by the customer.
+The unfunded backlog at June 30, 2014 was approximately \$2.3 million and represented firm multi-year orders for which funding was appropriated by Congress or funded by our customer in fiscal 2015.
+While there is no guarantee that future budgets and appropriations would provide funding for a given program, management includes in unfunded backlog only those programs that it believes are likely to receive funding based on discussions with customers and program status.
 The Company's backlog and risks associated with government contracts is discussed in greater detail in Management's Discussion and Analysis of Financial Condition and Results of Operations, contained in Item 7 below.

-It is presently anticipated that a minimum of \$18 million of orders comprising the June 30, 2014 backlog will be filled during the fiscal year ending June 30, 2015.
-The minimum of \$18 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2015.
-The estimate of the June 30, 2014 backlog to be shipped in fiscal 2015 is subject to future events, which may cause the amount of the backlog actually shipped to differ from such estimate.
+It is presently anticipated that a minimum of \$26 million of orders comprising the June 30, 2015 backlog will be filled during the fiscal year ending June 30, 2016.
+The minimum of \$26 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2016.
+The estimate of the June 30, 2015 backlog to be shipped in fiscal 2016 is subject to future events, which may cause the amount of the backlog actually shipped to differ from such estimate.